FintanK/scaffoldV2/README.md

 - Native notification when builds are completed.
 - Builds run against pagespeed for feedback on app performance
 - Favicons, IOS splash / homescreen icons, Android icons and Windows 8 Tile Icons auto-generated.
-- Ionic for Hybrid app development and phonegap build to automate builds for Android and IOS.
+- Hybrid app development with Ionic 2.
+Package your web app easily for Android and IOS.
 - Manifest.json generated automatically.
 - System.js for module loading
 - Build jobs to allow you to test on different devices in the cloud